The Statistical Fairness-Accuracy Frontier: Estimation with Known Covariances

 The first term is nonnegative and, with high probability, bounded by $C_1/n$ for some constant $C_1$.
 The second term, when multiplied by $\sqrt{n}$, converges to a mean-zero Gaussian with constant variance (up to an error of order $\mathcal{O}(1/\sqrt{n})$).
 Therefore, for large enough $n$, the leading term is a mean-zero term of order $\mathcal{O}(1/\sqrt{n})$.

 Thus, although the expected per-group estimation error increases when using an empirical estimator, for large enough $n$ it increases with a probability close to $\frac{1}{2}$.
+This reflects a \emph{redistribution of risk} between groups due to statistical uncertainty.
 On the other hand, since the excess risk---defined as the $\lambda$-weighted sum of the two groups’ estimation errors---is always nonnegative under an empirical estimator, in any given realization at most one group can benefit from estimation error; any such gain must be offset by a larger loss for the other group.